Engineering law: Product liability law

 Product liability law affects engineers and inventors.
 Product liability law is based on tort law but does not require a contract or proven negligence.
 An engineer may be subject to disciplinary action from the local engineering board as well as litigation through tort law such as product liability law for dangerous flaws in engineered product.

 Patent law

 A patent is a type of intellectual property that gives its owner the legal right to exclude others from making, using, or selling an invention for a limited period of time in exchange for publishing and enabling disclosure of the invention.
 In most countries, patent rights fall under private law and the patent holder must sue someone infringing the patent in order to enforce their rights.
 In some industries patents are an essential form of competitive advantage.

 Industrial exemption

-The industrial exemption is unsafe according to the National Society of Professional Engineers and the Professional Engineers Ontario.
-No ethical firm should use the industrial exemption even if it is legal.
-The industrial exemption may allow some corporations to use unsupervised non-licensed persons to perform engineering activities on manufacturing equipment.
-Many states and provinces have no industrial exemptions while other states have liberal industrial exemptions.

-An industrial exemption may appear to be good for business by mitigating labor costs and issues but engineering disasters can be more expensive and harm the reputation of an engineering or industrial firm.
-Lack of oversight or supervision has been associated with catastrophes such as the Deepwater Horizon explosion and the 2015 Gold King Mine waste water spill.
+Broadly speaking, an industrial exemption, in jurisdictions where it exists, allows engineers who are neither licensed nor supervised by a licensee to perform engineering work for their employer if such work is incidental to the production of their employer's products and if neither the corporation nor the engineers offer engineering services directly to the public.